LynnLee93/LynnLee93/README.md

 - 👋 Hi, I’m Lynn Lee
-- 🌱 A softwaare engineer
+- 🌱 A Software Engineer
-- 💞️ I’m looking to web developer job
+- 💞️ I'm looking for a new opportunity
 - 📫 Reach me out here: linglynn1221@gmail.com

 <!---